vishnurajendran/DeveloperConsole/README.md

  - Logging

 ## Installation
- - Downlad and import the unity package.
+ - Download and import the unity package.
  - Drag and drop the DevConsole prefab into your scene

 ## Add Commands